hubertlepicki/handbook/benefits/work-leave.md

 # Work Leave

-The foundation of all of our leave policies is our [Paid Time Off Policy][pto-policy].
+Any leave taken for 3 consecutive weeks or under is considered [Paid Time Off][pto-policy].
+Any leave longer than 3 weeks is unpaid leave.

-Taking time off can affect thoughtbot’s cash flow, project schedules, and client expectations, so we appreciate being informed as far ahead as possible.
+Taking time off can affect thoughtbot’s cash flow, project schedules, and client expectations, so we appreciate being informed as far ahead as possible, and you should coordinate your leave with your manager.

+Employees seeking leave must provide a minimum of 30 days advance written notice of their intent to take leave and the anticipated date of their return.
+Email admin@thoughtbot.com with your leave request.

-Communicate with your team, clients, and management about the leave you will be taking.
+Once your leave is approved, proactively communicate with your team, clients, and management about the leave you will be taking and when you'll return.

-## PTO vs. Extended Leave

-Any leave taken for 3 consecutive weeks or under is considered PTO.
-Any approved consecutive leave following the PTO period stated above is considered unpaid leave.

-For example, if you plan to take 4 weeks off for maternity/paternity leave, You are entitled to: 3 weeks of PTO + 1 week of unpaid leave

 ## Medical Insurance